bluprnt2/my_depot/api/README.md

 ## How to run

 ### Setting up the server locally:
+Just noticed this...
+In order to have the submodule loaded by git run:
+`git submodule update --init --recursive`

 Edit the server.php file:  It should contain a password variable near the top.
 Modify them to match our MySQL setup. __Do not keep these settings in the file when committing changes to the public repository!__

 ### Starting the two servers: